 No, it is up to you to decide whether or not to take part.
 If you do decide to take part, you will be given this information sheet to keep and be asked to sign a consent form.
-If you decide to take part, you are still free to withdraw at any time and without giving a reason.
-Deciding not to take part or withdrawing from the study will not affect your job or your legal rights.
+If you decide to take part, you are still free to withdraw from the study at any time, without giving a reason.
+Deciding not to take part or withdrawing from the study will not affect the healthcare that you receive, or your legal rights.